 Rescued Rhinos @ HESC

-The rhino-poaching epidemic that hit South Africa in 2008 has put the survival of the species at extreme risk.
-With exponential increases in poaching rates, which have shown no signs of slowing, the extinction of the rhino is a distinct possibility.
-To challenge this unimaginable possibility, HESC has launched the Rescued Rhinos @ HESC project.
+When the rhino-poaching epidemic hit South Africa in 2008, it had put the survival of the species at extreme risk, and made the extinction of the rhino a distinct possibility.
+To challenge this unimaginable possibility, HESC launched the Rescued Rhinos @ HESC project.
 This project aims to assist in the rehabilitation and reintroduction of orphaned and injured rhinos, affected directly by poaching, to the wild.
 The project aims to raise awareness for the plight of the species among surrounding communities, the youth and the general public.
 It is hoped that with its experience, HESC can assist in the development of standard protocols for the treatment, rehabilitation, reintroduction and protection of the species.

 Victims to Victors

 On 30 August 2013, three rhinos were found darted and de-horned by poachers.
 Miraculously, although one bull was killed, the remaining two cows survived.
 In a bid to extract every last gram of rhino horn, poachers had brutally sliced deep into the rhinos’ snouts, exposing the animals’ sinus channels.
 This resulted in life threatening bacterial infection.
 Thanks to the work of our veterinary specialists: Dr Peter Rogers, Dr Gerhard Steenkamp and Dr Johan Marais, the pair were fully rehabilitated.
 Treatment required the development of innovative procedures like the use of biodegradable fibreglass nasal casts, as well as continuous monitoring and disinfecting of the area.

 Today Lion’s Den and Dingle Dell are healthy and happy in their new home.